 For more information, please refer to our Mt.
 Shirakami article.

 The Jūniko Lake area is a part of Mt.
 Shirakami.
 Unlike the beech forest area at the east, this area features multiple picturesque lakes and ponds with every color of blue you can imagine!

 In winter, you can even rent boots and snowshoes for some awesome snow hiking in the area.

 For more information about this part of Mt.
 Shirakami, including accommodation options, please refer to our Jūniko Lake article.

 Tanesashi Coast (種差海岸)

-After introducing so many splendid spots in the deep mountains, how about a change and head to the coast?
+After introducing so many splendid spots in the deep mountains, how about a change and heading to the coast?

 The Tanesashi Coast in Hachinohe City is not your typical beach.
-Instead of sand, there is a natural lawn that spreads the 12km coastline.
-The area is designated as a National Place of Scenery Beauty and has more than 650 species of plants bloom along the shoreline from spring until fall!
+Instead of sand, a natural lawn spreads the 12km coastline.
+The area is designated as a National Place of Scenery Beauty and has more than 650 species of plants blooming along the shoreline from spring until fall!

 For more information, please refer to our Tanesashi Coast article.